-This page looks at natural remedies to help treat bladder stones in dogs.
-Specifically, bladder stones can be effectively treated or prevented by the use of herbs, homeopathy, and supplements.
+This page looks at natural remedies that help treat and prevent bladder stones in dogs.
 These remedies work to reduce inflammation and infection, moderate the urine pH, and to assist the body to pass the stones.

 The most common types of canine bladder stones are struvite bladder stones and calcium oxalate bladder stones.
 Conventional treatment of bladder stones in dogs depends on the type, size, and location of the stones, and may involve feeding the dog a special diet or surgical removal of the stones.

 The holistic approach to treat bladder stones in dogs is to first change the diet.
 A well-balanced, organic diet is important in the effective treatment and prevention of stones in dogs.